MohammadAliAlkaderyy/Web_Scraper/README.md

 This task aims to store the data collected in task 1 into MongoDB and build a Flask API for accessing and analyzing the data through various endpoints.
 ( experience in:
 - Storing data in MongoDB.
-- Building a Flask API to interact with and analyze the data.)
+- Building a Flask API to interact with analyze the data.)

 ##### Task Overview
 1. **Storing Data in MongoDB**: